gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23.Empty casks make the most noise: Write a command that finds all empty files and directories in the current directory & sub-directories

 24.A gif is worth ten thousand words: write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+25.Acrostics: Create a script that decodes acrostics that use the first letter of each line.